• Skip to primary navigation

 • Ideal for delicate jobs

 Despite the benefits, TIG welding is not for beginners.
-It is harder to master than MIG welding.
+It is more complex to master than MIG welding.

 Stick Welding

 Stick welding produces some of the strongest welds and is used for very thick weld materials.
-A consumable electrode is heated till it melts, the material is heated till it melts as well, and the two parts are welded together.
+A consumable electrode is heated till it melts, the material is heated till it melts, and the two parts are welded together.

 Stick welding is used for the thickest of materials, including cast iron.